Chukobyte/learn-engine-dev/docs/embedding_python/embedding_further.md

 ```

-There are two classes created in `PyHelper.hpp`.  `CPyInstance` responsibility is to initialize the python interpreter, perform any additional setup, and shutdown the intepreter once finished.  `CPyObject` is wrapper class for `PyObject` which is a python object.
+There are two classes created in `PyHelper.hpp`.  `CPyInstance` responsibility is to initialize the python interpreter, perform any additional setup, and shutdown the intepreter once finished.  `CPyObject` is a wrapper class for `PyObject` which is a python object.
 Instead of having to explicitly decrement with `Py_DECREF` we instead use this `CPyObject` which decrements the reference count once the object is out of scope.